 Delft is home to the famous Delft blue earthenware, the acclaimed Delft University of Technology, Johannes Vermeer, and a beautiful old church full of dead royals.

-Located in the province of South Holland in between the cities of The Hague and Rotterdam, Delft with a population of around 100,000 inhabitants is proving to be a popular option for people wanting a more tranquil lifestyle with easy access to the larger cities in the area.
-According to luxury apartment rental company Ladelft, it is particularly popular with young families seeking a quieter, safer and more spacious home environment, and the area is surrounded by nature.
+Located in the province of South Holland in between the cities of The Hague and Rotterdam, Delft is proving to be a popular option for people wanting to live in a more tranquil lifestyle with easy access to the larger cities.
+It is particularly popular with young families seeking a quieter and more spacious home environment.

 Delft is more than 750 years old and has historically been linked to the Dutch royal family.
 In 1584 William of Orange was shot and killed in Het Prinsenhof.

-Now a museum, the bullet holes can still be seen although over the years they have more than tripled in size because of all the visitors who felt the need to stick their fingers in them.
+Now a museum, the bullet holes are still visible.
+Over the years, they have more than tripled in size because of all the visitors who felt the need to stick their fingers in them.

 William, like most of the royal family, lies buried in the crypt of the Nieuwe Kerk which stands majestically in the heart of Delft’s historic city centre.